NASA-IMPACT/veda-ui/docs/adr/20251211-github-issue-management-agreement.md

 ### Pull Requests
 - Should be linked to an issue.
 You can use [GH keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) like 'closes' or the `#` to bring up issue numbers to link without automations.
 - TBD agreement on PR requirements and turnaround time

-**Project is used to mean a body of work.
-Clarifying as project is a reserved github word that can mean something else.

 ## Helpful Github links on using Issues to manage projects including views to track progress
 * https://docs.github.com/en/issues